RafailSkoulos17/malicious_PHP_detection/README.md

 # Malware detection with machine learning methods

 Build a system which is able predict if a given php file is malicious or benign, by using machine learning methods.
 To achieve this I extracted several lexical features and we chose the best among of them.
-Also I experimented with several different classifiers found in literature, namely Support-Vector Machine(SVM), Logistic Regression and Decision Tree.
+Also I experimented with several different classifiers found in literature, namely Support-Vector Machine(SVM), Stochastic Gradient Descent Classifier and Decision Tree.

 ## Description